theobald-software/helpcenter.theobald-software.github.io/includes/components/deltaq/update-mode.md

 {% endif %}

-For more information about when to use which update mode, see [Initializing a Delta Process](#initializing-a-delta-process)
+For more information about when to use which update mode, see [Initialize a Delta Process](#initialize-a-delta-process)

 ### Initialize a Delta Process